 - 1/2 tsp. smoked paprika

 - 3 Tbsp. white wine vinegar

 In a large saucepan, bring the 3-4 cups of water and 1/2 tsp salt to boil.
 Stir in the farro.
 When the water returns to a boil, reduce heat to low.
-Cover and simmer until until soft, but still crunchy, about 15 minutes.
+Cover and simmer until soft, but still crunchy, about 15 minutes.
 Drain the water.

 In a large frying pan over medium heat, combine the onions, carrots and mushrooms.
 Cook, stirring occasionally, until the vegetables are tender but not mushy, about 10 minutes.
-Add cooked faro and seasonings.
+Add cooked farro and seasonings.
 Cook for another 2-3 minutes.
 Stir in fresh dill.

 To cook a perfect poached egg: Half-fill a wide pan, about 4 inches deep, with unsalted water.
 Add 3 tablespoons white wine vinegar and bring to a boil.
 Break an egg into a ramekin or small bowl and tip it gently into the pan, at the point where the water is bubbling.
 Repeat with the other eggs, but do not poach more than 4 eggs at a time.
 Poach for about 2 minutes.